treeverse/lakeFS/design/open/metadata_kv/index.md

 With the optimistic version, readers and writers end up retrying in during exactly 2 "constant time" operations during a commit: during the initial update with a new `staging_token`, and again when clearing `sealed_tokens`.
 The duration of these operations is of course, not constant - it is (well, should be) very short, and not proportional to the size of the commit in any way.

+### Partitioning

+Partitioning the KV key space designed to increase performance.
+The correctness of the KV interface without partitioning remains.
+We rely on 2 assumptions for adding the partitioning:
+1. lakeFS keys can be partitioned in a manner that doesn't require access to 2 partitions in a single operation.
+The only operation of the API that handles more than a single key is `Scan` and there's no use-case for scanning more than a single partition.
+1. Performance decreases if the keys are not partitioned.
+For example, a transaction on a kv Postgres table will lock the entire table during the execution.
+Working on partitioned key-space will only block the single partition.

+The KV store implementation is in charge of managing the partitioned storage.
+The user the KV store is responsible for choosing the appropriate partitions.
+For example, the number of keys used for authentication & authorization is relatively small, so using the same 'auth' partition for all auth entities is appropriate.
+However, the number of entries (keys) under a single staging token is possibly the size of the entire repository, so creating a partition for each staging token is the right strategy.

+Guidelines:
+- Partition keys are also a namespace for the key. i.e. the combination of (partitionKey,key) is unique in the KV database, but (key) is not guaranteed to be unique.
+- Although possible in some implementations, the interface will not support `dropPartition`.
+  A later addition of `dropPartition` could speed up commits by iterating over keys in a goroutine after the commit is done and not have to worry about iterator invalidation.
+- New partition creation is implicit to keep the API free of additional `NewPartition` functionality.

 ### Open Questions

 1. Complexity cost - How complex is the system after implementing this?
 What would a real API look like?
 Serialization?